 PCBs are critical in electronic devices and should have a long shelf life to maximize durability.
 One of the best ways to do this is by applying a protective surface finish to shield the copper layer.
-ENEPIG is one of the applied technologies in the PCB fabrication process to create a protective finish that prevents copper oxidation.
+ENEPIG is one of the applied technologies in the printed circuit board fabrication process to create a protective finish that prevents copper oxidation.
 So, what is this technology, and how does it work?
 Let's find out.

 Contents